How Much Does It Cost to Get Dentures?

 6) Immediate Dentures

-“Teeth in a day” or “same day dentures” tend to be immediate prosthetics that are placed after teeth are extracted.
+“Teeth in a day” or “same day dentures” tend to be immediate prosthetics that are placed after existing teeth are extracted.
 However, they often have to be adjusted, relined, or replaced after your mouth has fully healed.
 Most immediate dentures are a type of healing or interim appliance that you’ll have to change out with a permanent version a few months later.

 Factors That Affect Cost Of Dentures